 The firm pressure of the blanket also helps the brain release melatonin, the body's sleep hormone, and its natural mood stabilizer, serotonin.
 The stress hormone cortisol decreases and, ultimately, so does your stress.
 Add all of this together and people who use them say they experience a deep sense of relaxation, a better night's sleep, and wake up fully rested and refreshed.

-Should You Make or Buy?
+Should You Make or Buy a Weighted Blanket?

 It's up to you whether you make or buy a weighted blanket.
 Making one requires weighted objects like rice or pellets and your favorite cozy blanket material.
-You can watch our DIY for making a simple one of your own.
+You can watch our DIY for making a simple weighted blanket of your own.
 If you're crafty and curious if a weighted blanket will help you get a better night's sleep, give it a go!